 You may have heard a rumor that paying to promote your Instagram posts will actually hurt your engagement going forward.

-Some influencers believe that once Instagram knows you’re willing to pay to get seen by new followers, it will restrict who can see your future posts, prompting you to pay to promote your next post and your next… which could become expensive, fast.
+Some influencers believe that once Instagram knows you’re willing to pay to get seen by new followers, it will restrict who can see your future posts, prompting you to pay to promote your next post and you’re next… which could become expensive, and fast.

 What’s in it for Instagram?
 Money – for every post you promote, a bit more cash goes into Instagram’s pocket.
 But as with a lot of rumors relating to the Instagram algorithm, there’s no evidence to suggest that Instagram deliberately restricts users’ posts to make them pay to promote them.

 This doesn’t mean that paid promotion is necessarily right for you, however.
 If you’re a new influencer and you’re not actually earning from influencers, you probably don’t want to be putting money into it just yet.
 In this case, there are several alternative ways to leverage your account for free.

 Step 14: Host Competitions

 Everyone loves an Instagram competition.
 There’s nothing to lose – you just tag a couple of friends, like a post, and maybe share it on your Instastories, and you’re in with a chance of winning a cool prize.

 It’s easy to see why competitions are so enticing from an influencer’s perspective, too.
 When you announce that you’re giving away a prize, you should attract the attention of hundreds, maybe even thousands, of new followers.

 There are plenty of ideas for giveaway products, depending on the niche you’re in.
 These include: